kcleveland/dnsify/README.md

 ruby dns.rb
 </pre>
 Example Bind configuration files have been provided to help facilitate getting started using this API with a Bind DNS server.

+## DNSify RESTful API
+The API currently supports PUT, POST, and DELETE methods to add, update, and delete entries from DNS.
+On successful PUT a 201 is returned, on successful POST or DELETE a 200 is returned.
+Duplicate entries will not be created and will result in a 500 error returned.